-Discuss each drug and its associated risks separately.
-Explain possible drug interactions.
-Differentiate between temporary and possible permanent side effects.
-Divide into likely, less likely and rare. - (b) For studies involving radiation, state the nature of the radiation and the risks involved. (c) For drug or device studies and studies, explain that the treatment or procedure may involve risks that are currently unknown or unforeseeable. - (d) If applicable, include the following statement for studies that may include female subjects:
+- (b) For studies involving radiation, state the nature of the radiation and the risks involved. - (c) For drug or device studies and studies, explain that the treatment or procedure may involve risks that are currently unknown or unforeseeable.
+Also, describe the type of available compensation or medical treatments in case of injury.
+For example, you may discuss the access to the Health Service that is available for Fairmont State students. - (d) If applicable, include the following statement for studies that may include female participants: